 - Inability to Brake.

 An 18-wheeler’s large size also makes it more difficult to brake quickly.
 For example, when traveling at 65 miles per hour, a passenger vehicle will take about 316 feet to come to a complete stop while a semi-truck will need about 525 feet.
-The additional distance needed to stop increases the likelihood of being rear-ended if there’s a sudden stop in traffic.
+The additional distance needed to stop increases the likelihood of being rear-ended by a truck if there’s a sudden stop in traffic.

 - Limited Visibility.